top of page

 Day 2: 17.1km 8:50h 1022m elevation gain, 3072m down

-Then continue onwards along the ridgeline and pass Notorikoya, which is not open this year.
-After the hut, you'll start climbing up again, and it's not very long but steep.
+After the hut, you'll start climbing up again.
+It's not very long, but steep.
 Enjoy the views from Notoridake and then start the long and little monotonous descent back to Narada.
-For the last part along the river, you have to cross it a couple of times, and then you'll get out at a hydropower station and can walk on a road back to the parking lot.
-We got picked up by a friendly old guy and saved the last 30 minutes of road walking.
+For the last part along the river, you have to cross it a couple of times, and then you'll get out at a hydropower station and a road.
+We hitchhiked and got picked up by a friendly old guy and saved the last 30 minutes of road walking.

 kitadake sunrise